school of hi-fi

 Let me start by telling you that balanced lines are peculiar to “professional” equipment, but be also aware that the adjective “professional” is NOT synonymous with top sound quality.
 In fact, the "professional" stuff is not hi-end in the sound department (some exceptions are possible, but unknown to me).
 This is sad, and you can consider it as one of the "original sins" of the recorded sound.

-So, the only purpose of balanced lines is to avoid inducted noises in long signal cables, not to improve sound fidelity!
-For example, in a recording studio or a concert hall, the cables of the mics are usually very long (often more than 20/30 metres) and sometimes used in places saturated with radio frequencies and/or magnetic fields.
-In such circumstances, balanced lines are a must, to avoid interferences.
-On the other hand, in the domestic hi-fi world, the interconnections are very short, very well shielded too, and the line level is usually higher than in a mic line.
-For these reasons, it is unlikely (particularly in NZ) that there will be induced noises in your system, so you won’t need balanced lines at all.
+However, the primary purpose of balanced lines is to avoid inducted noises in long signal cables, not to improve sound fidelity!
+For example, in a recording studio or a concert hall, the microphone cables are usually very long (often more than 20/30 metres) and sometimes operate in environments saturated with radio frequencies and/or magnetic fields.
+In such circumstances, balanced lines are a must, to avoid interference.
+On the other hand, in the domestic hi-fi world, the interconnections are very short and very well shielded, and the line level is usually higher than in a mic line.
+For these reasons, it is unlikely (particularly in NZ) that there will be induced noise in your system, so you won’t need balanced lines at all.

-Anyway, it's more than easy to verify if you are affected by any inducted noise or not: using unbalanced lines, turn on the CD player, and, without playing music, just set the volume of the preamp (or amp) as high as possible and ... listen.
+Anyway, it's more than easy to verify if you are affected by any inducted noise: using unbalanced lines, turn on the CD player, and, without playing music, just set the volume of the preamp (or amp) as high as possible and ... listen.

 As another matter of interest, you may like to know that, apart from very few (if any) electronics, where all the circuits are balanced, the way to obtain a balanced input/output from an unbalanced one and vice versa is by adding an extra electronic circuit to the unbalanced output stage of the "sender" appliance and another circuit to the input stage of the appliance that receives the signal, to convert it in unbalanced again.